roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a dedicated Kubernetes cluster.md

 |worker\_vswitch\_ids|Array of String|Yes|vsw-2ze3ds0mdip0hdz8i\*\*\*\*|The list of vSwitch IDs.
 You can specify 1 to 20 vSwitches.
 We recommend that you select vSwitches in different zones to ensure high availability. |
 |worker\_instance\_types|Array of String|Yes|ecs.n4.large|The instance types of worker nodes.
 You must specify at least one instance type.
 For more information, see [t9548.dita\#concept\_sx4\_lxv\_tdb](/intl.en-US/Instance/Instance families.md).

 **Note:** The instance types are listed in descending order of priority.
-If worker nodes fail to be created based on the instance type of the highest priority, the system automatically attempts to create worker nodes by using the instance type of the next highest priority. |
+If worker nodes fail to be created based on the instance type of the highest priority, the system attempts to create worker nodes by using the instance type of the next highest priority. |
 |worker\_system\_disk\_category|String|Yes|cloud\_efficiency|The type of system disk that is specified for worker nodes.
 Valid values:

 -   `cloud_efficiency`: ultra disk.